Mercedes-Benz COMAND

+COMAND (Cockpit Management and Data system) is an in-car communications and entertainment system found on Mercedes-Benz vehicles.

-Cockpit Management and Data system - COMAND for short - acts as a combined command and control center for all audio, telematics and telecommunications functions on Mercedes-Benz vehicles and includes a dedicated flat display screen.
-In addition to the GPS navigation system and general processing and control logic, COMAND includes components such as an address book, telephone, radio and in many cases a CD/DVD drive.
-It is connected to other (often separate) devices such as CD/DVD changers, sound system and surround sound amplifier, TV receiver and the optional Linguatronic voice control system via an optical fiber network.
+COMAND features a dedicated flat display screen.
+It includes software features such as a GPS navigation system, address book, telephone, and radio.
+Various devices such as CD/DVD changers, sound system, TV receiver and the Linguatronic voice control system can be installed as additional options.
 The first generations of COMAND used the D2B optical network standard whereas later models are based on MOST.